Mental health advocates ask Pastor Dorcas Gachagua to intervene in screening of police officers, health workers

 Early screening among the frontline workers will help to

 detect early cases of mental health struggles, improve health, enhance

 "Imagine a Kenya where our protectors are mentally

 resilient, where they serve without the shadow of untreated trauma looming over

 workers struggling with mental health conditions has tripled in the last year

 with the harsh financial crisis blamed for the rise.

 The most affected are uniformed officers with cases of suicide mainly in the police and the prison departments becoming more common.

-According to the Public Service Principal Secretary Amos Gathecha, the rising cases of absenteeism from government officers are on the rise, thus affecting service delivery.
+Service Principal Secretary Amos Gathecha, the rising cases of absenteeism from government officers are on the rise, thus affecting service delivery.

 No comments yet.